CoLRev-Environment/colrev/CONTRIBUTING.md

     git clone git@github.com:your_name_here/colrev.git
     ```

 3. Install your local copy into a virtualenv.
-Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development:
+Assuming you have uv installed, this is how you set up your fork for local development:

     ```
-    mkvirtualenv colrev
-    cd colrev/
-    pip3 install poetry
-    poetry install
+    uv venv
+    uv pip install --editable .
     ```

 4. Create a branch for local development: